Skip to Main Content

 Fellowships and Awards

-The Kavli Institute for Neuroscience Awards for Academic Diversity were established in 2021 to support exceptional scholars who bring a diversity of perspectives, identities, and backgrounds to academic research, including those from groups that are historically underrepresented in the sciences (2-year awards).
-The Kavli Institute for Neuroscience at the Yale School of Medicine is committed to fostering and supporting an inclusive and representative neuroscience research community.
+The Kavli Postdoctoral Awards for Collaborative Excellence were established in 2021 to support exceptional scholars who bring a diversity of perspectives and experiences to academic research (2-year awards).
+The Kavli Institute for Neuroscience at the Yale School of Medicine is committed to fostering and supporting an inclusive neuroscience research community.
 Diversity is vital to achieving excellence and innovation in scientific research.

 2024 Awards